 - What are the precision tolerances for other mechanical watches?

 - What are the precision tolerances for most quartz watches ?

 - What are the functions of the push-buttons on a Chronograph?

-- What is the function of the helium escape valve on certain scuba diving watches, like the Omega Seamaster and the Rolex Sea Dweller?
+- What is the function of the helium escape valve on certain scuba diving watches, like the Rolex Sea Dweller?